syncfusion-content/wpf-docs/wpf/PdfViewer/How-To/Use-Pdfium-rendering-engine.md

 	![](Use-Pdfium-rendering-engine_images/Use-Pdfium-rendering-engine_img2.png)

-2. Then, the ReferencePath property of the PDF Viewer should be set to locate the “Pdfium” folder.
+2. Then, the ReferencePath property of the PDF Viewer should be set to locate the &#34;Pdfium&#34; folder.

 	The following code snippet illustrates the same.